Ez3D-Rocketry/Ez3D-Rocketry/README.md

 ## Want to get started using 3D printing with models rockets? <br />

-Ez3D Rockets created models with:
+Ez3D Rockets has a series of designs which operate with 1/2A (13mm) to 29mm motors with:
 - Low parts count
 - Easy assembly (i.e. no glue required)
 - Reliable operation

-The result is a series of designs which operate with 1/2A to F motors and altitudes over 1000 ft. <br/>
-In addition, all the FreeCAD, .STL, OpenRocket, and RockSIM files are available to encourage your own experimentation.
+In addition, the FreeCAD, .STL, and simulation files are available to encourage your own experimentation.

 Since 3D printing a tall thin structures can be a challenging, Ez3D designs use printed fin cans and nose cones while incorporating commercial cardboard body tubes as airframes.